What are wisdom teeth?

 Because the wisdom teeth are the last teeth to grow in, there is often not enough room for them to erupt properly.
 If they align properly and the gum tissue is healthy, the wisdom teeth do not need to be removed.
 Unfortunately, however, this does not happen often.
 The wisdom teeth are frequently unable to erupt as normal, resulting in sideways growth, only partially emerging from the gums, or remaining trapped under the bone and gum tissues (impaction).
 Poorly positioned or impacted wisdom teeth can cause several problems, including:

 - Infection in the gum tissues

 - Disruption to orthodontics or the natural alignment of the teeth

 - Tooth decay

-Dr. Daniel Cannon generally recommends early removal of the wisdom teeth in Tulsa, Oklahoma, to avoid these complications and to keep your smile healthy and free from pain.
-If our oral surgeon determines that your wisdom teeth should be removed, it is usually performed under local anesthesia, nitrous oxide (laughing gas), or general anesthesia.
-If you would like to learn more about wisdom teeth removal at Cannon Oral and Maxillofacial Surgery, we invite you to contact us today.
+Dr. Daniel Cannon generally recommends early wisdom teeth removal in Tulsa, Oklahoma, to avoid these complications and to keep your smile healthy and free from pain.
+If our oral surgeon determines that your wisdom teeth should be removed, it is usually performed under local anesthesia, nitrous oxide (laughing gas) or general anesthesia.
+If you would like to learn more about wisdom teeth removal at Cannon Oral and Maxillofacial Surgery, we invite you to call 918-743-1351 today.